 The evaluation of most animals with a congenital heart defect may include a physical examination, electrocardiography (recording electrical activity of the heart), x-rays, and echocardiography (ultrasonography).
 These steps allow diagnosis and an assessment of the severity of the defect.
 Once the diagnosis has been made and the severity determined, treatment options can be developed and a medical opinion given as to the likely outcome of the disease.

 The medical importance of congenital heart disease depends on the particular defect and its severity.
 Mildly affected horses may show no ill effects and live a normal life span.
 Defects causing significant circulatory disturbances will likely cause death in newborn (or unborn) foals.
-Medical or surgical treatments are most likely to benefit horses with congenital heart defects of moderate severity.
+Medical or surgical treatments are most likely to benefit horses with congenital heart defects of moderate or greater severity.
 However, it is very important to understand what level of work or competition the horse will be physically able to carry out following treatment, in order to make the best decision.

 Although a wide variety of congenital defects may occur in horses, few of these occur often enough to warrant concern.
 The defects discussed below are those that occur with the greatest frequency in horses.
 However, these defects are still rare.

 Signs depend on the severity of the defect and the shunt direction.
 A small defect usually causes minimal or no signs, and affected horses may be able to engage in moderate levels of physical activity.
-Larger defects may result in severe left-sided congestive heart failure.
+Larger defects may result in severe left-side congestive heart failure.
 The development of a right-to-left shunt is indicated by a bluish tinge, fatigue, and exercise intolerance.
 Most affected animals have a loud murmur; however, this murmur is absent or faint when a very large defect is present or when shunting is right to left.
 Chest x‑rays, echocardiography (ultrasonography), and other more specialized techniques may be used to confirm the defect.

 The ductus arteriosus is a short, broad vessel in the unborn foal that connects the pulmonary artery with the aorta.
 It allows most of the blood to flow directly from the right ventricle to the aorta.
 In an unborn foal, oxygenated blood within the main pulmonary artery is forced into the descending aorta through the ductus arteriosus, bypassing the nonfunctional lungs.
 In most species, the ductus closes at birth when the animal begins to breathe, allowing blood to flow to the lungs.
 In foals, however, the complete closure of the ductus may be delayed for up to a week after birth, causing a heart murmur.
+These foals do not typically show any signs associated with the delayed closure.